For daily wit & wisdom, sign up for the Almanac newsletter.

 Part Americana, part medieval, this unusual activity uses a 60-foot steel throwing machine called a “trebuchet,” a type of catapult.

 Catapults and trebuchets were first used in the first century B.C. as arrow-shooting machines and later used in medieval times to lay siege to castles.
-The word “catapult” comes from the Greek kata, which means “downward,” and pultos, which means “shield.”
+The word “catapult” comes from the Greek kata, meaning “downward,” and pultos, meaning “shield.”
 The literal translation is “shield piercer.”

 The common catapult is a bit different in that it simply launches a projectile from a winched-down bucket at the end of a giant arm.